Close Menu

 You might think, "Isn't it obvious when something isn’t slippery?"
 Well, yes, but in many contexts, especially in formal descriptions, instructions, safety warnings, or even literature, specifying that something is unslippery enhances clarity.

-See also Understanding Unsavoriness: A Comprehensive Guide
+See also Superincumbency in English Grammar: A Complete Guide

 Common Usage Scenarios